-The Notes will be our direct unsecured obligations and rank pari passu with, which means equal to, all outstanding and future unsecured unsubordinated indebtedness issued by us, including our 7.125% fixed-rate notes due 2021 (the "2014 Notes") and our 6.00% fixed-rate notes due 2022 (the "2022 Notes").
+The Notes will be our direct unsecured obligations and rank pari passu with, which means equal to, all outstanding and future unsecured unsubordinated indebtedness issued by us, including our 7.125% fixed-rate notes due 2021 (the "2014 Notes").
 Because the Notes will not be secured by any of our assets, they will be effectively subordinated to all of our existing and future secured indebtedness (including our \$120.0 million Credit Facility, which has a current balance of \$44.0 million, and other indebtedness that is initially unsecured to which we subsequently grant security), to the extent of the value of the assets securing such indebtedness.
 The Notes will be structurally subordinated to all existing and future indebtedness and other obligations of any of our subsidiaries, including our wholly owned SBIC subsidiaries, and financing vehicles since the Notes are obligations exclusively of Capitala Finance Corp. and not of any of our subsidiaries.
-None of our subsidiaries is a guarantor of the Notes will not be required to be guaranteed by any subsidiary we may acquire or create in the future.
+None of our subsidiaries is a guarantor of the Notes and the Notes will not be required to be guaranteed by any subsidiary we may acquire or create in the future.
 In any liquidation, dissolution, bankruptcy or other similar proceeding, the holders of any of our existing or future secured indebtedness may assert rights against the assets pledged to secure that indebtedness in order to receive full payment of their indebtedness before the assets may be used to pay other creditors, including the holders of the Notes, and any assets of our subsidiaries will not be directly available to satisfy the claims of our creditors, including holders of the Notes.

-As of the offering date of the Notes, the Notes will rank pari passu with, which means equal to, approximately \$113.4 million in aggregate principal amount of our 2014 Notes, plus accrued interest, and \$70.0 million in aggregate principal amount of our 2022 Notes, plus accrued interest.
+As of the offering date of the Notes, the Notes will rank pari passu with, which means equal to, approximately \$113.4 million principal amount of our 2014 Notes, plus accrued interest.
 The Notes will also rank pari passu with, which means equal to, our general liabilities.
 In total, these general liabilities were approximately \$5.0 million as of March 31, 2017.
 We currently do not have outstanding debt that is subordinated to the Notes and do not currently intend to issue indebtedness that expressly provides that it is subordinated to the Notes.
 Therefore, the Notes will not be senior to any indebtedness or obligations.